 Ironically the wider family themselves were descended from European migrants, a fact they were proud of, and in my distant past are Spanish genes from a seaman with the Spanish Armada, cast ashore on the Scottish West Coast in 1588.
 With even brief exposure to the sun, like my father, I turn dark brown, and in Texas with my dark beard and swarthy skin I was often mistaken for a relative of Luis.
 We are all, to some degree, strangers in a strange land if we care to look closely enough.

 There were no bad people in this story, quite the contrary.
 They were all caring, god-fearing, hard-working and intelligent people.
 But they were all victims of circumstance, and the inexorable pressures of upbringing and belief.
 And perhaps towering over them all the inescapable legacy of Luis’s formative years, jailed and treated brutally at gunpoint, with no way to contact his family, and unsure whether he would ever be released, or even live beyond the next day.
-None of which excuses his subsequent behaviour, but when such experience drags at someone, pulls them down into depression and alcohol dependency, and is combined with the easy availability of weapons it becomes a recipe for disaster.
+None of which excuses his subsequent behaviour, but when such experience drags at someone, pulls them down into depression and alcohol dependency, it becomes a recipe for disaster.

 We in Europe will see many people like Luis in the next few years.
 And we may judge them.
 But we may do so in the absence of any knowledge of their pasts.
 Like Luis they have become exiles from their native soil not because it was a lifestyle choice, but because it was about simply, their life.
 And saving it.